 The studio provides peer support, workshops and studio space for homeless artists to come together and express themselves.
-We also host exhibitions, provide mentoring, and work in partnership with numerous services and artists in Brighton.
+We also host exhibitions and provide mentoring in partnership with numerous artists in Brighton.

 The studio is run as a collective: beneficiaries play a key role in decisions about how the studio is run on a day-to-day basis, and we always make sure everyone’s ideas are heard, valued and considered.